 HOW CAN I HELP?

-How Much Does a Cataract Surgery Cost?The cost of cataract surgery is $3,000 per eye, but by donating $100 to Embrace Relief, you’re covering the cost of one full cataract surgery (including both eyes), as well as health checkups for ten other people.
+How Much Does a Cataract Surgery Cost?The cost of cataract surgery is $3,000 per eye in the US, but by donating $100 to Embrace Relief, you’re covering the cost of one full cataract surgery (including both eyes), as well as health checkups for ten other people.
 If the doctors come across an issue that cannot be treated at the Mobile Health Clinic, we provide transportation to the nearest clinic or hospital and help cover medical care costs.

 Mariam Togola / Female / 9